 Multi-ethnic church planting and revitalization; engaging Muslims; cross-cultural relationships and competence, etc.

 Mark DeYmaz will be speaking at the following events.
-To schedule Mark, contact Melissa Rodriguez.
+To schedule Mark DeYmaz, please contact Alison Clinton.